-Prior to registering for an internship course, a completed internship package must be submitted and approved either by the faculty person of record, appropriate department head, or COB administrator.
-Internship packages may be obtained from the COB Website (www.cob.tnstate/business).
-Completed packages must be submitted to the Associate Dean of the College for final approval.
-Contact information may be found in the directory at the end of this handbook.

-Students must work at least 15-20 hours per week on an approved internship throughout a full academic semester.
+- Prior to registering for an internship course, a completed internship package must be submitted and approved either by the faculty person of record, appropriate department chair, or COB administrator.
+Internship packages may be obtained from the COB Website (www.tnstate.edu/business).
+Completed packages must be submitted to the COB Director of Experiential Learning and Career Engagement (Avon Williams Campus). - Students must work at least 15-20 hours per week on an approved internship throughout a full academic semester.
 A maximum of six credit hours earned in business internship and independent study courses (combined) may be applied to degree requirements.
 Approval by the appropriate department head or COB administrator is required to enroll in internship and independent study courses.